keithalewis/papers/vocab/index.md

 where trades happen nearly instantaneously, the negotiation can involve an extended period of time.
 They often involve _collateral agreements_ between the two parties to mitigate risk.

-The atoms of finance are _transactions_.

-[1] Metaproof: The language of mathematics...